THE ULTIMATE GUIDE TO ALEXANDRITE ENGAGEMENT RINGS

 History: Alexandrite Vintage Styles

-These alexandrite specimens exhibited striking, sharp color changes ranging from green to red, reminiscent of imperial Russia’s military colors.
-Alexandrite was set into royal crowns, becoming a prized gemstone and popular in elite society during the 19th and 20th centuries.
+These alexandrite specimens exhibited striking, sharp color changes ranging from green to red, reminiscent of imperial Russia's military colors.
+Alexandrite was set into royal crowns, becoming a prized gemstone and popular in elite society in Europe during the 19th and 20th centuries.

 Alexandrite: A Practical Engagement Ring Selection